NEOLPAR/burroughs_test/README.md

 ### Installing

-First we need to clone the project from Github, we'll install it in a folder called `burroughs-test-neolpar` or a different name at your choice.
+First, we need to clone the project from Github, we'll install it in a folder called `burroughs-test-neolpar` or a different name at your choice.

 ```sh
 git clone https://github.com/NEOLPAR/burroughs_test.git burroughs-test-neolpar